hermangroup/docs/wallets/dashcore/interface.rst

   the process of following instructions recorded in the blockchain to ensure the transactions are valid.
 0 means automatic and will allow script verification to scale to the number of cores available on your processor.
-Setting a positive number specifies that Dash Core should use that number of processor cores, while setting a negative number will leave that number of processor cores free.
+Setting a positive number specifies that Historia Core should use that number of processor cores, while setting a negative number will leave that number of processor cores free.